 Here are six common rip-offs you should avoid if you want to have a positive experience.

 When you are hiring a car, it usually comes with insurance coverage.
 Even so, there are sometimes extremely high costs that come with this.
 There is a minimum amount you have to pay before their policy covers the remainder.
 This is sometimes so high that you may end up being liable for much more than you imagined in the event something occurs.

 One way to avoid this is to purchase a waiver that reduces your liability.
 Make sure to buy this ahead instead of waiting until you reach the desk.
 You can compare insurance here.
 If you are proactive, it can save you a lot of money.
 In some cases, you can spend 80% less than you would if you wait until the day you pick up the vehicle.

 Rip-Off #2 – The Fuel Policy Scam

 Some places are nice enough to offer a refund if you have unused fuel, but there is sometimes a fee attached.
-Seek out agencies that allow you to return the car with the same amount of petrol that was in the tank when you took possession of it.
+Seek out agencies that allow you to return the car with the same amount of petrol in the tank when you took possession of it.

 Rip-Off #3 – Upgrades

-When you arrive to pick up the vehicle, you might be told there are no vehicles available in the class you have selected and you are welcome to pay for an upgrade.
+When you arrive to pick up the vehicle, you might be told there are no vehicles available in the class you have selected, and you are welcome to pay for an upgrade.